 The spectral approach introduced here provides new robust insights into the relationship between quasi-equitable partitioning and synchronized behavior, while also providing an easily generalizable method for analyzing synchronization potential in coupled oscillatory networks.
 We showcase the power of the proposed framework with two examples: a spectral analysis of multi-frequency clustering, and extensions of the Kuramoto model that include weighted edges and antisymmetric phase lag.

 In the sections that follow, we build the necessary foundation for an understanding of cluster synchronization in the Kuramoto model, entirely through the information encoded in its graph Laplacian.
-We begin by considering the structural implications within the Laplacian's spectrum, and particularly the role of partitions therein (Section 2).
+We begin by considering the structural information within the Laplacian's spectrum, and particularly the role of partitions therein (Section 2).
 We then discuss the relationship between the spectrum of the Laplacian and its dynamics.
-Following this background, we present a novel spectrally motivated description of cluster synchronization, and discuss its implications to the study of stability for weighted graphs (Section 3).
-The presented spectral description of clustered dynamics allows for new interesting applications.
-We look into two examples: multi-frequency clustering, and modeling with antisymmetric phase lag.
+Following this background, we present a novel spectrally motivated description of cluster synchronization, and discuss the stability of these properties with weighted graphs (Section 3).
+The presented spectral description of clustered dynamics allows for new and interesting applications.
+We explore the implications for multi-frequency clustering, and modeling with antisymmetric phase lag.
 Lastly, Section 5 offers concluding remarks and future research directions.